About

 Seeing Poetry: Poetry in Words and Comics

-Seeing Poetry is a collaboration between acclaimed poet Clare Shaw (Bloodaxe 2006, 2012) and illustrator Louise Crosby.
+Seeing Poetry began as a collaboration between acclaimed poet Clare Shaw (Bloodaxe 2006, 2012) and illustrator Louise Crosby.

 Louise illustrates poetry by Clare Shaw in comics form.
 Her illustrations were first designed as single spreads to be shown in exhibitions; these are now being reworked to book format.